tradable/tradable.github.io/README.md

  That's it.
 The project should now be opened in Eclipse with the name tradable-start-[name_of_start].

+Note: for those of you who do not use or want to use git or github, you can just go to the project's github page: *https://github.com/tradable/tradable-start-[name_of_start].git* then on this page, click on the Zip button to download the project as a zip file on your computer.
+Then extract it and rename the extracted folder.
+You can now do the Eclipse step mentioned above.

 3. You can now go about setting up appropriate names for your project:
  * Update the JRE System Library the project uses by right-clicking on JRE System Library and using the latest version available.
  * Right click the classes names to rename them by doing refactor -> rename.